 The HP Envy 13 ekes out a win

 Currently, the ZenBook 13 is attractively priced at $895 for an 8th Gen Core i5-8265U, 8GB of RAM, and a 256GB SSD.
 The Envy 13 sells at a similar price for a near-identical configuration packing newer 10th Gen CPUs.
 It’s often on sale, making it a great buy.

 The ZenBook 13 is a little more solidly built and has a nice LED numeric keypad in the touchpad, but the Envy 13 can be configured with faster components and a higher-resolution display.
 That flexibility gives HP a narrow win, especially if you can pick it up while it’s on sale.

-- The best 13-inch laptops for 2019
+- The best laptops for high school students in 2020

 - The best 4K laptops for 2020

 - Dell XPS 13 vs. MacBook Pro 13